 When I moved to Sydney, Uncle Doug moved down to stay with me for eight or so months.
 I needed a computer to work on at home as all my gear was still in Perth and hadn't been shipped yet (I arrived with two suit cases and a backpack).
 So I hopped on Doug's system, fired up Fleabay, and stumbled on this guy flogging a ES40 out of his garage for beer money.
 So I shouted "Hey Doug!
 Feel like grabbing the Ute and going for a drive?"

-A couple of hours later I returned with an ES40 and a 14" Samsung LCD (which burnt out a week later.. probably covered by the standard "10 or 10 warranty cover" ..ten feet, or ten seconds, which ever's soonest).
+A couple of hours later I returned with an 8RU ES40 and a 14" Samsung LCD (which burnt out a week later.. probably covered by the standard "10 or 10 warranty cover" ..ten feet, or ten seconds, which ever's soonest).
 I then fed it the latet firmware CD, VMS 8.3 on one drive, and NetBSD on the second.
 I now had my workstation.
 Hurray!.
 Next morning, I woke up and not having much in the way of clean clothes discovered there was no clean undies and socks.
 Quick! into the wash machine, put it on fast wash with extra soap and hot water.
 Eat breakfast.
 Hang the underpants at the back of the ES40, submit four batch jobs with dnetc cracking keys for benchmarks and go have a shower.
 Once the EV68's got hot, PM kicked in with those lovely 200mm fans and turbo-dried the undies.
-When I came out, they were clean, smelling fresh and stiff.
+When I came out, they were clean, smelling fresh and oddly stiff from the detergent.

-So..
+So in review..
 I heartily recommend big-box Alpha's in those rare moments when one finds themselves in a bachelors wardrobe/laundry malfunction and in desperate need of a dry 'delicates'.
 For the record, I now have many spare pairs of both.